 Litecoin is Based on Bitcoin

 Bitcoin is based on open source.
 This means that the entire code is open for everyone to read, copy and modify.
 This has made it easy to create new Bitcoin-based cryptocurrencies, which in turn has led to a huge amount of different cryptocurrencies and blockchain projects.
-Like many other altcoins and blockchain projects, Litecoin too is based on Bitcoin.
+Like many other altcoins and blockchain projects, LTC too is based on Bitcoin.

 Litecoin transactions are handled and secured basically in the same way as Bitcoin transactions.
 New litecoins are created via proof-of-work mining, just like in Bitcoin.
 Users stay hidden behind their pseudonymous wallets at the same time as transactions are registered on a public blockchain.
-If you understand the basics of Bitcoin, you understand the basics of Litecoin as well.
+If you understand the basics of Bitcoin, you understand the basics of LTC as well.

 Because of the similarities between Litecoin and Bitcoin, using Litecoin is easy for anyone who has used Bitcoin.
 Litecoin wallets are near-identical to Bitcoin wallets in both how they work and how they look.
 Like with Bitcoin, there are several different kinds of Litecoin wallet solutions ranging from web-based wallets to hardware and paper wallets.
-Different Litecoin services are also very similar to Bitcoin services and thus familiar to Bitcoin users.
+Different LTC services are also very similar to Bitcoin services and thus familiar to Bitcoin users.

 Litecoin-applications are usually much like Bitcoin-applications.
 For an example the Litecoin reference program Litecoin Core looks and works almost identical to Bitcoin Core.

 Litecoin is Leaner and Faster